 This edition does not contain answers to exercises or quizzes.

-Handbook content reflects 2017 versions of the Official Guidelines for Coding and Reporting as well as AHA Coding Clinic® for ICD-10-CM and ICD-10-PCS content published through May 2017.
+Handbook content reflects revisions of the Official Guidelines for Coding and Reporting as well as AHA Coding Clinic® for ICD-10-CM and ICD-10-PCS content published through May 2018.

 The handbook’s format and style of presentation follows that of previous editions inspired by the Faye Brown approach to coding instruction.
 The text leads students to logical answers and provides primary supporting sources.
 This logical approach has enabled the Handbook to become the most popular textbook for hospital and physician office coder training.

 Each chapter includes an overview that highlights important points, as well as “learning outcomes” and “terms to know” features that help readers understand and absorb new information.
 A “Remember...” feature provides sidebar comments or facts that alert readers to special information or perspectives.
 Expanded indexes enhance the speed of finding and applying new information.

 The Handbook contains more than 200 updated in-chapter exercises, case examples, and final review questions.
 All exercises are presented in clear, technically correct language that progresses from easy to more difficult.